KSanthanesh/GK-Quiz-Challenge/README.md

 #### Gitpod

 Used Gitpod Workspace for coding.
-To preview the browser window need to type "python3 -m run.py" in the terminal window at the bottom.Afterthat, have to do git add for add files or remove files and do git commit for reasoning and do the git push for git hub repositary website.<br>
+To preview the browser window need to type "python3 run.py" in the terminal window at the bottom.Afterthat, have to do git add for add files or remove files and do git commit for reasoning and do the git push for git hub repositary website.<br>

 #### Procedure for deployment
 Need to add a new line character at the end of the text inside the input method.
-Without this extra line, the text for the import request will not show up in the terminal.To create our list of requirements, we use the following command in the gitpod terminal.<br>
+Without this extra line, the text for the import request will not show up in the terminal.
+To create our list of requirements, we use the following command in the gitpod terminal.<br>
 'pip3 freeze > requirements.txt'<br>
 Now requirements.txt file has been updated.
 Heroku will use this list to install these things in to the application before the project code runs.